w3c/mathml-docs/notes-on-mathml/notes1.md

  * Mathematical expression editors and converters should be developed to facilitate the creation of Web pages containing MathML expressions.

-The extent to which these goals are ultimately met depends on the cooperation and support of browser vendors and other developers.
-The W3C Math Working Group has continued to work with other working groups of the W3C, and outside the W3C, to ensure that the needs of the scientific community will be met.
-MathML 2 and its implementations showed considerable progress in this area over the situation that obtained at the time of the MathML 1.0 Recommendation (April 1998) [MathML1].
-MathML3 and the developing Web are expected to allow much more.
-1.3 Overview
+### Overview

 MathML is a markup language for describing mathematics.
-It is usually expressed in XML syntax, although HTML and other syntaxes are possible.
+It is usually expressed in XML or HTML syntax.
 A special aspect of MathML is that there are two main strains of markup: Presentation markup, discussed in 3.
 Presentation Markup, is used to display mathematical expressions; and Content markup, discussed in 4.
 Content Markup, is used to convey mathematical meaning.
 Content markup is specified in particular detail.
-This specification makes use of an XML format called Content Dictionaries This format has been developed by the OpenMath Society, [OpenMath2004] with the dictionaries being used by this specification involving joint development by the OpenMath Society and the W3C Math Working Group.

-Fundamentals common to both strains of markup are covered in 2.
-MathML Fundamentals, while the means for combining these strains, as well as external markup, into single MathML objects are discussed in 5.
-Mixing Markup Languages for Mathematical Expressions.
-How MathML interacts with applications is covered in 6.
-Interactions with the Host Environment.
-Finally, a discussion of special symbols, and issues regarding characters, entities and fonts, is given in 7.
-Characters, Entities and Fonts.
+Fundamentals common to both strains of markup are covered in [[MathML4]] Chapter 2, MathML Fundamentals, while the means for combining these strains, as well as external markup, into single MathML objects are discussed Chapter 5.

 ### A First Example

 The quadratic formula provides a simple but instructive illustration of MathML markup.

+(TeX Syntax)

 ```
 x = \frac{-b\pm\sqrt{b^2 - 4ac}}{2a}